Coverage Disputes: Is Your Loss Covered at All?

 With an open peril policy(also called "all risk" or "special form" — the HO-3 is the most common), coverage applies to all causes of loss unless specifically excluded.
 Under this type of policy, the policyholder only needs to show that a loss occurred.
 The burden then shifts to the insurer to prove that a specific exclusion applies.
 This is a significant advantage for the policyholder.
 For a more detailed explanation, see our guide to policy interpretation.

-With a named peril policy (such as an HO-1 or a DP-1 — the form commonly issued by state programs like the California FAIR Plan), the policyholder must prove that the loss was caused by one of the specific perils listed in the policy.
+With a named peril policy (such as an HO-1 or a DP-1 — the form commonly issued by basic state programs like the California FAIR Plan), the policyholder must prove that the loss was caused by one of the specific perils listed in the policy.
 The burden of proving coverage rests with you from the start.
-Even a DP-3 form, while broader than a DP-1, provides named peril coverage for the dwelling structure.
+DP-2 (Broad Form) is also named-peril, but with a longer list of covered perils than DP-1.
+The DP-3 (Special Form) is different: it provides open-peril coverage for the dwelling and other structures (with personal property still on a named-peril basis, much like the HO-3 structure).
 If you are unsure which form you have, check your declarations page — the policy form number tells you whether your coverage is open peril or named peril.

 Do Not Accept a Denial Without Understanding Why